BrandonCorey/JS_130_Notes/node_projects.md

 - They will be installed in your `node_modules` directory.
 If you do not have one, one will be created
   - This is why no parent directories should have a node modules folder, because node will use that instead of creating a new one

+Packages should almost always be installed locally so you/npm can install the correct version of the package for your project
+- A version installed globally may be compatible with one project, but not another

+Some packages don't typically require different versions for different projects and be installed globally
+- Examples of this are `jest` and `heroku`
+- These can be installed using the global flag `npm install heroku -g` or `npm install jest -g`
+  - NOTE: You may need root privelages to install a global package i.e (`sudo npm install jest -g`)
+- To uninstall all global packages, use `rm -fr node_mudles package.json package-lock.json`

 ```javascript
 const _ = require('lodash'); // lodash library is an object with methods
 const chunk = require('lodash/chunk'); // Can import functions we want directly (faster loading, less memory used)